Economic Update: Middle East

-The ICAEW Economic Insight: Middle East, is a quarterly economic forecast for the region prepared directly for the finance profession.
+The ICAEW Economic Update: Middle East, is a quarterly economic forecast for the region prepared directly for the finance profession.

 Economic recovery in the Middle East is slowly gathering momentum after last year’s slump, when economic growth slowed to an eight-year low at only 0.9%.
 The slowdown in 2017 was caused mainly by generally low oil price environment, voluntary oil production cuts as outlined by the OPEC-plus mandate to push crude prices up, which limited oil sector growth, and various fiscal consolidation measures that weighed on non-oil sector growth.

 The same factors are now contributing to the overall economic recovery: oil prices have hit their highest levels since the end of November 2014 in recent weeks at more than US$80pb, oil production has been elevated in the GCC compared to last year, notably in Saudi, to make up for output losses from Venezuela and Iran due to US sanctions, and the fiscal stance has been expansionary in 2018 across the GCC – in contrast to 2017.

 The oil sector continues to play a key role in shaping the overall macroeconomic outlook in the Middle East, despite major efforts to diversify the economies and reduce the reliance on oil.
 Oil production in the GCC in the first five months of 2018 was in line with levels seen in 2017.
 However, mounting price pressures, evident by Brent price exceeding US$80pb, have led to an easing of the OPEC-plus supply cuts, with the overall oil production rising by 0.9m b/d in the GCC alone, from 17.0m b/d in Q1 2018 to 17.9m b/d in Q3 2018.